-This vegan Brown Sugar Pound Cake melts in your mouth and has the most delicious, buttery flavor infused with vanilla and amaretto.
+This cake melts in your mouth and has the most delicious, buttery flavor infused with vanilla and amaretto.
 Aquafaba gives the perfect texture.

 In January, indulgence will come with a heavy dose of guilt.
 But which wet blanket could possibly feel guilty about stuffing themselves with gorgeous, sugary food when the holidays are around the corner?
 Obviously, not me.